sgibson91/bump-jhub-image-action/README.md

 This is an overview of the steps the Action executes.

-- The Action will read a JupyterHub config file from the host repository and look for the tags of the Docker images describing the computational environments.
+- This Action consumes a list of [JMESPath expressions](https://jmespath.org/) that describes where Docker image are referenced in a JupyterHub configuration file.
-  The Action currently recognises images under the `singleuser` and `singleuser.profileList` keys.
+- It will then will read the config file from the host repository and extract the names and tags of the images located at the provided paths.
 - The Action will then check the most recent image tags pushed to a container registry (extracted from the image name) for these images.
 - If there are more recent image tags available, the Action will open a Pull Request to the host repository with the updated image tags added into the JupyterHub configuration file